 I founded Goal Diggers FC (GDFC) in September 2015 because I was fed up of being told football was a man’s game – so I created GDFC to flip the script.
 The main aim of GDFC is to show that football doesn’t need to be gendered – football is a sport for everyone.
 In order to make GDFC as inclusive and accessible as possible, membership prices are kept low and teams are based on availability instead of ability, with matches being open to all members on a first sign up basis.
 This fosters a uniquely encouraging environment free from the inter-player rivalry that comes with ability based selection.
 It also means players have their own agency over how much football they get to play each week and at what ability level.

 Founder, Fleur Cousens

-We have five fantastic FA Level 1 Coaches who run training sessions and manage our team squads.
+We have a fantastic FA qualified coaching squad who run training sessions and manage our team squads.
 Have a question for them?
 Contact them at: email@example.com.

 Our club is run by our fabulous committee.
 Our committee is completely voluntary – they pay for everything: membership, leagues, merch, tour etc. Without them there would be no GDFC.
 Have a question for them?
 Contact them at: firstname.lastname@example.org.

 Fleur Cousens She/Her My main role as Founder is managing and overseeing our wonderful GDFC committee and making sure GDFC remains true to its (grass)roots!

 Ciara Robinson She/Her I help to manage the numerous squads that play each week.
 This mostly requires tagging people, organising game logistics, liaising with coaches/managers and making sure everyone gets to the right place on time.
 Drop outs happen.
 That’s all good!
 However, try to give as much notice as possible and if you do drop out, please find a replacement.